defold/doc/docs/en/manuals/live-update.md

 ---
 title: Live update content in Defold
-brief: The Live update functionality provides a mechanism allowing the runtime to fetch and store resources to the application bundle that was intentionally left out of the bundle at build time.
+brief: The Live update functionality provides a mechanism allowing the runtime to fetch and store resources to the application bundle that were intentionally left out of the bundle at build time.
 This manual explains how it works.
 ---

 # Live update